-Derek is Artistic Director of The Comrades and Associate Artistic Director for AstonRep Theatre Company.
-Chicago directing credits include Mary-Kate Olsen Is In Love, Prelude To A Kiss (The Comrades), Design for Living (Jeff Award Winner for Best Costume Design, Pride Films & Plays), The Children’s Hour (Jeff Award Winner for Best Supporting Actress, Pride Films & Plays), The Lyons, The Lieutenant of Inishmore, Wit, Doubt, Next Fall, Eleemosynary (AstonRep Theatre), God of Carnage, The Dinner Party (BrightSide Theatre), You're A Good Man, Charlie Brown (Wilmette Park District) and Number the Stars (GreatWorks).
+Derek is Artistic Director of The Comrades and Co-Artistic Director for AstonRep Theatre Company.
+Chicago directing credits include Mary-Kate Olsen Is In Love, Prelude To A Kiss, Roast, co-director for BOB: A Life In Five Acts (The Comrades), Design for Living (Jeff Award Winner for Best Costume Design, Pride Films & Plays), The Children’s Hour (Jeff Award Winner for Best Supporting Actress, Pride Films & Plays), The Lyons, The Laramie Project, The Lieutenant of Inishmore, Wit, Doubt, Next Fall, co-director for Eleemosynary (AstonRep Theatre), God of Carnage, The Dinner Party (BrightSide Theatre), You're A Good Man, Charlie Brown (Wilmette Park District) and Number the Stars (GreatWorks).
 Assistant directing credits include RACE (Goodman Theatre), Bloody Bloody Andrew Jackson (Bailiwick Chicago) and Angry Fags (Steppenwolf Garage).
 Regional credits: Love, Sex & the IRS, Red Herring, Boeing-Boeing, Rumors, Monty Python’s Spamalot (Timber Lake Playhouse), The Wizard of Oz (Shawnee Summer Theatre) and Brighton Beach Memoirs (Festival 56).

 Raymond is excited to be an Artistic Associate with The Comrades.
 He was most recently seen in Prelude To A Kiss in the role of Tom.
 He is graduate of University of Maryland-College Park and the Act One Conservatory.
 Recent Acting credits include Butcher Boggle (Dozu) and The Subject (Garth).